Colorful Strips: Higher dimensional strips

 For the other direction, consider a $NAE$ assignment for $\Phi'$.
 Observe that there is always a solution where $Z^x_i$ and $Z'^x_i$ are assigned opposite values.
 Then assign color `1' to elements corresponding to variables assigned with True, and assign color `0' to elements corresponding to variables assigned with False.
 For the clause elements $c_{2j{-}1}$ and $c_{2j}$ appearing in the subsequence $c_{2j{-}1},\ u,\ v,\ w,\ c_{2j}$, assign to $c_{2j{-}1}$ the color opposite to $u$, and to $c_{2j}$ the color opposite to $w$.
 Finally, assign colors `0' and `1' to each pair of consecutive dummy elements, respectively.
 It can be verified that there is no monochromatic consecutive triple in any permutation. \end{proof}

-\paragraph{Approximability.} Note that the minimization problem (find a $k$-coloring that minimizes the number of required points) can be approximated within a constant factor: it suffices to use a constructive version of the Lov\'asz Local Lemma (see~\cite{AS00}), yielding an actual coloring.
-The number of points that this coloring will require is bounded by a constant, provided the values of $k$ and $d$ are fixed.
-The approximation factor is therefore bounded by the ratio between that constant and $k$.
+\paragraph{Approximation.} Note that the general minimization problem (find a $k$-coloring that minimizes the number of required points) can be approximated using the constructive version of the Lov\'asz Local Lemma (as mentioned in Section \ref{uperB}).
+Since $k$ is a trivial lower bound for any problem instance, this guarantees an approximation factor of $O( log k + log d)$.
+In particular, there exists a constant factor approximation for the problem introduced in Theorem \ref{theoNPhard} (since it fixes $d=3$ and $k=2$).